 Buffalo, New York

-For more on the Buffalo parks read The Best Planned City in the World: Olmsted, Vaux, and the Buffalo Park System by Francis R. Kowsky or watch The Best Planned City in the World.
+Learn more about Olmsted, Vaux, and the Buffalo parks in Francis R. Kowsky’s book The Best Planned City in the World: Olmsted, Vaux, and the Buffalo Park System and in the LALH film of the same name.